 Sonn Law is Investigating Mainsail Debt Fund LLC, Mainsail Income Fund, Mainsail Capital LLC, and David Griggs.

-Sonn Law is investigating Mainsail Debt Fund LLC for one of its clients.
-Sonn Law has learned that the Mainsail Debt Fund LLC is in default of its payment obligations to at least one of its investors.
+Sonn Law has learned that the Mainsail Debt Fund LLC was in default of its payment obligations to some of its investors.

 Misleading statements or omissions of material facts in the offering of any security is considered a violation of state and federal securities laws.